Alexander Borodai: Politics

 Borodai refers to himself as "professional consultant" with expertise in ethnic conflict.
 “I have resolved all kinds of complicated conflict situations,” he told journalists.

 In 2002, according to the Moscow Times newspaper, he also dismissed reports that he had been appointed a deputy director of Russia’s Federal Security Service (FSB) as a hoax arranged for his 30th birthday.

 Crimea

 Borodai worked as an advisor to appointed Crimea governor Sergei Aksyonov.
 Borodai claims he worked as a “political strategist” during the annexation of Crimea by Russia, and states that the political forces that facilitated the takeover are the same as those active in the Donetsk Republic: "Naturally the people who set up these popular movements and were the initiators are the same people, they are connected to each other...
 So when I finished the work in Crimea I automatically... came here to work in southeast Ukraine.”

 Donetsk

 Following the 2014 Donetsk status referendum; on 16 May 2014 Borodai was appointed Prime Minister of the Donetsk People's Republic.
+As a Russian citizen with no ties to Donbas, he was unknown in Donetsk and his nomination came as a surprise to the other prominent figures of the separatist movement.
+According to one of the organizers of the "Donetsk referendum" Alexey Aleksandrov, Borodai was sent from Moscow with "credentials from 'respected individuals' from Moscow" which were followed by "requests-orders to accept and appoint him".
+Borodai on his side boasted that he was sent to coordinate "a special operation of Russian special services".

-On 28 July 2014, Borodai left Donetsk for Russia and returned On 4 August.
+On 28 July 2014, Borodai left Donetsk for Russia and returned on 4 August.